jeremyvoldeng/Chess-Timer-iOS/README.md

 ## A New Kind of Timer.

 With advancements in timers seemingly coming to a halt in the 19th century, we researched intensively to redefine what a timer truly is.
-Designed from the ground up, our timer will blow you brains is so good.
+Designed from the ground up, our timer will blow you brains it's so good.

+![MindBlownGif](https://media.giphy.com/media/26ufdipQqU2lhNA4g/giphy.gif)

  Literally head melting.

-![MindBlownGif](https://media.giphy.com/media/26ufdipQqU2lhNA4g/giphy.gif)
+ ## You're Part of the Club Now.

+ Currently we are developing exclusively with Apple devices only, so don't feel bad if you start feeling better than everyone else when you starting using our app.
+Because you are.
+But don't come fucking us up with your iPhone 3's.
+Get yourself something from this decade if you wanna join this club.

+ ## Suiting Your Needs.

+ Currently the ChessBoys Chess Timer app is starting at $999'999.99.
+In app purchases required every week.

+ Copyright ChessBoys Inc.